icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         redirecting the output in the command line, e.g. `./cdc > out.txt`
         - You can then use `diff` which will show differences in values if any, e.g. `diff out.txt golden.txt`
         ```

-    b.
-It is more efficient to not recompute the whole hash at every window.
+    2. It is more efficient to not recompute the whole hash at every window.
     Convince yourself that the next hash computation can be expressed as:
         ```Python
         hash_func(input, pos+1) = (hash_func(input, pos)*prime -